On Lottery Tickets and Minimal Task Representations in Deep Reinforcement Learning: Minimally Task-Sufficient Representations via IMP

 \subsection{Minimal Representations in Low-Dimensional Control Tasks and the Issue of Initialization Scales}

 The continuous and discrete control tasks, on the other hand, rely on low-dimensional state representations.
 At first sight, they do not contain obviously uninformative input dimensions that lend themselves to be pruned.
 We would expect the cumulative weight strength of each input dimension to decrease at equal speed over the course of iterative pruning.
 Contrary to this initial intuition, IMP still aggressively prunes core dimensions while yielding trainable agents (figure \ref{fig7:representation_pybullet}, \ref{fig8:representation_cartpole}).
 For a subset of continuous control tasks, we find that one can prune 20 and up to 50 percent of the input dimensions, while still being able to train the agent to the performance level of a dense counterpart (figure \ref{fig7:representation_pybullet}).
 The exact amount depends on the considered environment indicating a varying degree of observation over-specification across task formulations.
 For example, the Walker2D environment can train to full performance with only 11 out of 22 observation dimensions, while the Ant environment requires 22 out of 28 dimensions.
 We note an initial positive effect of the weight pruning on the performance of all agents indicating the effectiveness of the implied regularization.

-In the Cart-Pole task the cart position and its velocity are pruned (figure \ref{fig8:representation_cartpole}, top).
-Newton's laws are invariant with regard to the choice of the inertial frame of reference, so the input channels encoding the cart position and velocity do not provide additional information over the pole's angle and velocity.
-The Acrobot task requires the agent to swing-up a two-link pendulum across a line as fast as possible.
-Here, IMP eliminates all sine and cosine transformations of the rotational angles of the links (figure \ref{fig8:representation_cartpole}, middle row, right column).
-Since the swing-up can be achieved by coordinating and increasing the angular velocities of the two links, only these two dimensions have to be preserved from pruning.
-These experiments demonstrate that IMP can yield fundamental insights into what physical information is sufficient to solve a task and leverages them to prune the input representation without impairing performance.